First Aid for Scalding: How to Treat Hot Water Burn Injury

 6. Use over-the-counter pain relievers for pain and inflammation.

-7. Seek immediate medical attention for severe burns or specific circumstances.
+7. Seek immediate medical attention for severe hot water burns.

 scalding hot water burn